domonkoss/ceudsd/seminar/2-sql/README.md

 ### Exercise 1: Let's find a column in birdstrikes where we have nulls.
 How you do that?

-Let's check if in 'state' we actually have NULL or not
+Last seminar: check if in 'state' we actually have NULL or not

 `SELECT state FROM birdstrikes WHERE state IS NULL`